doonweep/attendance-system/README.md

 # project-one
 This repository is being used for academic purposes.
-For what purpose I do not know.
+For what purposes I do not know.